vmirz/kaspr-operator/docs/user-guide/python-packages.md

 4. **Rolling update**: StatefulSet updated with new PACKAGES_HASH env var
 5. **Reinstall**: New pods install updated packages
 6. **Status update**: Status shows new installation details

+**During Rolling Updates**: The operator intelligently tracks the status of pods with the **latest** package hash (matching the current spec), not pods still running with old packages.
+This ensures the `PythonPackagesReady` condition accurately reflects the current installation attempt, even when the StatefulSet is updating pods one by one.

 ### Example Update